 EMT Training in Syracuse, NY with Program and School Overviews

-The Syracuse, New York, area has roughly four schools that offer EMT training programs.
-Learn about admission info and program requirements for two of these schools to make an informed education decision.
+The Syracuse, New York, area has at least four schools that offer EMT training programs.
+Learn about admission info and program requirements for two of these schools - one in Syracuse, the other nearly 60 miles away - and make an informed education decision.

 |Upstate Medical University||Mohawk Valley Community College|